Advanced Technology Intraocular Lens (IOL) Vision Enhancement Frequently Asked Questions

 The advanced technology IOL is a new, state-of-the-art type of intraocular lens that can provide a full range of vision, from near to distance, in most patients.
 The procedure for removing the natural lens and implanting the advanced technology IOL is the same that’s been used for years in cataract surgery, but the result is a full range of vision, significantly reducing or eliminating the need for glasses or contact lenses.

 What makes advanced technology IOLs different from ordinary intraocular lenses?

 Unlike an ordinary IOL, the advanced technology IOL can focus on objects near and far.
 The crystalens® is designed to be focused by the eye’s natural muscle; the ReSTOR® lens has special surface design that brings near and distant objects into focus without muscle assistance.
 Both are intended to provide most patients a full range of vision without the need for corrective lenses.
 With ordinary IOLs, most people MUST rely on glasses or contact lenses for middle and near vision.

-Do advanced technology IOLs provide 20/20 vision for both reading and distance?
+Do advanced technology IOLs provide 20/20 vision after cataract surgery for both reading and distance?